-Stroll this eclectic east end street for unique fashion, lifestyle and foodie finds.
+Stroll this eclectic east-end street for Toronto local shops boasting unique fashion, lifestyle and foodie finds.

 Doing some gift shopping or looking to spoil yourself a little?
-Pay a visit to the local shops, studios and markets of Gerrard East, an up-and-coming neighbourhood in east end Toronto.
+Pay a visit to the local shops, studios and markets of Gerrard East, an up-and-coming east-end neighbourhood that lays claim to some of the best indie stores in Toronto.

 Dubbed #Gerrones by locals, its nexus is Gerrard Street East and Jones Avenue, abutting East Chinatown, Little India and Leslieville.
 From cute local bakeries to homey wellness shops, the indie shops of Gerrard Street East are well worth a gander or two.